eoli3n/eoli3n.github.io/desktop/_posts/2020-04-26-introduction.md

 icon: fa-quote-right
 ---

-I manage ~800 Ubuntu nodes at work, so I looked for a deployment method which would allow me to fully automate software deployments and manage configurations after an OS provisionning.
+I manage ~800 Ubuntu nodes at work, so I looked for a deployment method which would allow me to fully automate software deployments and manage configurations after an OS provisioning.

 That's how I met Ansible.